LangeSymposium/2022-July-Workshop/README.md

 If you are not a UCLA affiliate, use **eduroam** or **UCLA_WEB** as your WIFI network.

 - **UCLA_WEB** does not need a password.
 (Do not confuse with UCLA_WIFI, which will require a username and password.)
 - **Eduroam** needs authentication by your institute.
-If you have not already used eduroam before, visit the [eduroam](https://eduroam.org/about/connect-yourself/) site for instructions.
+If you have not used eduroam before, visit the [eduroam](https://eduroam.org/about/connect-yourself/) site for instructions.

 ## How to run the optional tutorials using Jupyter Notebooks